vroablec/notebook-navigator/README.md

 ## 6 Search

 Notebook Navigator has two search modes: filter search and Omnisearch.
 Switch between them using the up/down arrow keys or by clicking the search icon.
-Combine file names, tags, and dates in one query (e.g., `meeting #work @thisweek`).
+Combine file names, properties, tags, dates, and filters in one query (e.g., `meeting .status=active #work @thisweek`).

 ### 6.1 Filter search

-Filters files by name and tags within the current folder and subfolders.
+Filters files by name, tags, properties, dates, folders, extensions, and tasks within the current folder and subfolders.
 Default search mode.

 **File names**